Meet the members of Babington House, our first rural retreat

 3. Audrey Greensmith, actor

-Babington is a home away from home for its members, but few can say they actually grew up there.
-Audrey Greensmith, a Somerset local who is finishing her last year of college, has been visiting the House since she was a baby.
-‘Babington is like family to me.
-It’s been a huge part of my life and where some of my dearest memories have been made.’
+Babington is a home away from home for its members, but few can say they actually grew up in the area.
+Somerset local Audrey Greensmith has been visiting the House since she was a baby.
+‘It’s been a huge part of my life and where some of my dearest memories have been made.’

 4. Simon Morray-Jones, architect

 ‘My best Babington moment?
 It has to be my first date with my wife Berni,’ he says.
 ‘She told me – “let’s have lunch, and bring your swimmers.”
 It was a day of perfect sun, followed by a sky full of stars.
 You might call it a very extended lunch.’
-From saying his vows in the chapel to skinny dipping in the pool (‘I was younger then’) and many moments in between – including rubbing shoulders with Van Morrison, festivals, Christmas by the log fires, films and even camping out on the lawn – he says the best feeling is turning onto the drive and letting the world fall away.
+From saying his vows in the chapel to skinny dipping in the pool (‘I was younger then’) and many moments in between – including rubbing shoulders with Van Morrison, festivals, Christmas by the log fires, films and even camping out on the lawn – he says the best feeling is ‘turning onto the drive and letting the world fall away.’

 5. Suzanne Bisset, creative producer

 Suzanne Bisset ticks every box on the creative checklist.
-Since opening her first gallery aged 19, she has curated exhibitions with Bob Dylan and U2, worked with photographer Rankin on developing Dazed & Confused’s events, and opened experimental art space the Bruton Art Factory.
+Since opening her first gallery aged 19, she has curated exhibitions with Bob Dylan and U2, worked with photographer Rankin on developing Dazed & Confused’s events and opened experimental art space, the Bruton Art Factory.
 Most recently, Bisset launched a diversity programme highlighting talented and gifted young people in the creative industries.
 Throughout all of this, she says that Soho House has been a go-to for everything from family holidays to late-night partying.

-Since moving to Somerset in 2015, Babington is where she feels most at home.
-‘It’s the old age adage of “where everyone knows your name”,’ says Bisset.
+Since moving to Somerset in 2015, Babington House is where she feels most at home.
+‘It’s the old-age adage of “where everyone knows your name”,’ says Bisset.
 ‘I can run in and grab something quick to eat, take the kids to the pool or enjoy one of our Committee dinners in the Log Room.’
 You’ll find her in the pool where she swims every morning – and the British weather doesn’t put her off.
 ‘I love the rain,’ she says.
 ‘It makes daily swims very atmospheric.’

 6. Heidi Greensmith, director

-Award-winning director Heidi Greensmith’s Babington House journey started at its first-ever wedding 25 years ago (‘a very rock ‘n’ roll affair’ she confirms) and it has played a big role in her life since then.
+Award-winning director Heidi Greensmith’s Babington House journey started at its first-ever wedding 25 years ago (‘a very rock ‘n’ roll affair’, she confirms) and it has played a big role in her life since then.
 Greensmith recalls her second date with her husband as a particularly special Babington moment.
 ‘I was living in Hoxton at the time and he had just finished touring with his band in Japan.
 He turned up and drove us all the way to the countryside, checked us into the hot tub room on the roof (would recommend) and we didn’t come out for three days.’

 So, what’s kept her coming back for more all this time?
 ‘Babington has all the coolness you would expect from Soho House, but it feels like an old-school original.
 I love that you can see years of good times etched into the wall panelling.’
 Her tips for having the best day there include breakfast on the Orangery Terrace, writing in the Walled Garden, a massage at Cowshed, and a hearty dinner of Castlemead chicken with a glass of Lady A.